 5. Local SEO

-- Create a Google My Business account – add all necessary information: company address, contact information, opening hours,
+- Create a Google Business Profile account – add all necessary information: company address, contact information, opening hours,

 - Reviews – the more positive the reviews, the better; users really pay attention to them, especially the ones added recently,

 - Images – add photos to your Google My Business account,

 - Create locally oriented content – mention in the content on your website which city or neighborhood you operate in, it has an impact on positions in local search results,

 - Phone number and e-mail address – add clickable contact details on your site so that users can get in touch with you more easily.